-The Olson Group is an interdisciplinary research team that resides in the Chemistry Department at Florida Institute of Technology in Melbourne Florida.
+The Olson Group is an interdisciplinary research team that resides in the Chemistry Program within the Department of Biomedical and Chemical Engineering and Sciences (BCES) at Florida Institute of Technology in Melbourne Florida.
 Our research program is primarily directed toward fundamental and applied studies of surface phenomena and materials sciences, utilizing numerous analysis methods including scanning tunneling microscopy (STM), scanning electron microscopy (SEM), optical microscopy, and direct analysis in real time (DART) mass spectrometry, to name a few.
 We utilize these tools to learn fundamental information about important chemical and materials systems.
 This information can then be used to understand fundamental phenomena (such as the quantum-mechanical behaviors of individual molecules) and to use this understanding for useful applications such as computer aided drug design (CADD), as well as the design of other important chemical systems (such as catalysts, herbicides, pesticides, etc.).

 FAME is the Florida meeting of the American Chemical Society.
 In May of 2016, presentations were given by Dr. Olson, Graduate Student Xixuan Guo, and Undergraduate Student Elizabeth Stewart.
 Abstracts for their presentations are included below.

 PRESENTATION TITLE: Sub-Molecular QSAR: Using Scanning Tunneling Microscopy Simulations for Rational Drug Design.